EUV lithography: Effect of underlying layers

 Electrons from layers under the resist can affect the profile and onset of collapse.

 Secondary electrons from layers underneath the resist can affect the resist profile as well as pattern collapse.
 Hence, selection of such both the underlayer and the layer under that layer are important considerations for EUV lithography.
 Moreover, the electrons from defocused images can aggravate the stochastic nature of the image.

 Contamination effects

 Resist outgassing

 Outgassing contamination vs. EUV dose: The increase of dose to size (E_{size}) to reduce shot noise and roughness comes at price of increased contamination from outgassing.
 The contamination thickness shown here is relative to a reference resist.

 Due to the high efficiency of absorption of EUV by photoresists, heating and outgassing become primary concerns.
 One well-known issue is contamination deposition on the resist from ambient or outgassed hydrocarbons, which results from EUV- or electron-driven reactions.
 Organic photoresists outgas hydrocarbons while metal oxide photoresists outgas water and oxygen and metal (in a hydrogen ambient); the last is uncleanable.
 The carbon contamination is known to affect multilayer reflectivity while the oxygen is particularly harmful for the ruthenium capping layers (relatively stable under EUV and hydrogen conditions) on the EUV multilayer optics.

 EUV resist degradation increases with dose, as evidenced by outgassing of key components.

+Several studies have shown that EUV resists are thinned as dose increases.

+For metal oxide resists, IMEC had shown that counterion loss was significant during EUV exposure.